appetterson/BSGRulebook/rulebook.md

 - Exodus rules, then at distance 7, all human players roll the die.
 The lowest receives the final Loyalty card, guaranteeing that the last Cylon gets out at some point.
 - Pegasus rules, but a new human character must draw from a special deck that is half “Personal Goal”/”Final Five” cards, half normal “Not A Cylon” cards.
 They’ll still be a guaranteed human, but dealing with the special Loyalty card can penalize the humans for killing an innocent.
 - Exodus rules, then at the end of the game, if the remaining card was a Cylon, deduct 1 from each resource as a handicap before declaring a human victory.

+### House rules

+#### Extra death conditions

+Some feel that the extra loyalty card can give too much of an advantage to the human players by complete chance if the cylon player card is face down

 </div>